rubyforgood/mutual-aid/ORIENTATION.md

 # Our history
-We saw mutual aid groups for communities we are connected to -- and those across the US -- creating/sharing publicly-accessible spreadsheets of people asking for support that included lots of personally-identifying information including ways in which they’re vulnerable, identities, contact info, etc.
+We saw mutual aid groups for communities we are connected to -- and those across the US/world -- creating/sharing publicly-accessible spreadsheets of people asking for support that included lots of personally-identifying information including ways in which they’re vulnerable, identities, contact info, etc.

-Also saw some of the more tech-savvy groups trying to use tabs within spreadsheets to organize the firehose of data.
+Also saw some of the more tech-savvy groups trying to use lots of tabs within spreadsheets to organize the firehose and complexity of data.

 Initial groups: Antrim County & Grand Traverse Co.
 Michigan mutual aid groups.
-Also connecting to groups in Ithaca NY, Durham NC, and Washington DC.
+Also connecting to groups in Ithaca NY, Durham NC, and Washington DC, and beyond.

-Antrim County & Grand Traverse, along with some other area groups would like to use a shared platform.
+Antrim County & Grand Traverse, along with some other area groups are interested in a shared, multitenancy platform.

 Initial workflow / UI concerns were started and shared with the groups on April 1, 2020 (wish this were all a joke).
 The demo, using Bootstrap, went over well.
 Next steps have included removing that demo code and flushing it out in VUE.js.

-The [Miro board](https://miro.com/app/board/o9J_kuKI5h8=/) is being used for planning.
-(Contact us for access.)
+We started off using a [Miro board](https://miro.com/app/board/o9J_kuKI5h8=/) for planning.
+(Contact us for access.).
+At this point we're trying to get better about using the Projects feature on Github, along w Github issues so contributors can see everything within the repo.

-Community norm: timing is difficult for all of us right now given the current uncertainties of our world, so we should communicate clearly that any of us might, at any time, have to back out from things we were hoping to accomplish.
+Our team community norm: timing is difficult for everyone given the current uncertainties of our world, so we should communicate clearly that any of us might, at any time, have to back out from things we were hoping to accomplish.
 As a community, we prefer open and early communication about such things, and we want to make sure nobody feels pressured because circumstances have changed in a way they did not anticipate.

 # Priorities